MattCowgill/readabs/README.md

 [![Build Status](https://travis-ci.org/zmeers/readabs.svg?branch=master)](https://travis-ci.org/zmeers/readabs)

-# readabs - Load Tidy Data from the Australian Bureau of Statistics
+# readabs - Load Tidy Data From The Australian Bureau Of Statistics
-A collection of functions to read excel files from the Australian Bureau of Statistics into clean data sets.
+A collection of functions to read excel files and SDMX from the Australian Bureau of Statistics into clean data sets.

 ## Setup